Louis Clark: Death

 Louis Clark died on 13 February 2021 in Elyria, Ohio, fourteen days short from his 74th birthday.
 His death at the age of 73 was announced by his wife, Gloria, on his Facebook page.
 No cause of death was revealed, but he had been ill for months and had suffered from kidney issues.
 In her post announcing his death, his wife Gloria wrote, "He passed very peacefully surrounded by love.
 This morning he watched Premier League soccer and listened to The Beatles, two things he loved.
 This afternoon I told him I loved him, he said I love you too, and we kissed.
 He was gone five minutes later.
 We love this man forever and always.
 He was a good man, loved by many and will be greatly missed by all.
 We want to thank family, friends and fans who have always loved and supported him."

 Other associated acts

-Besides ELO, Louis Clark worked as an arranger for many other rock and pop artists:
+Besides ELO and its successor bands, Louis Clark worked as an arranger for many other rock and pop artists: